mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 end
 {% endhighlight %}

-And then it's just a case of going in, doing:
+Then it is simply a case of bringing up your virtual machine:

 {% highlight console %}
 $ bundle exec vagrant up